Budapest Airport Guide 2026: Terminals & Transport

 SIM Cards at the Airport: Options, Prices and Alternatives

-SIM cards at Budapest Airport are available from the airport’s retail zone — look for the Telekom or Yettel (formerly Telenor) kiosks in the arrivals or departures area.
-Hungarian SIM cards with data packages are reasonably priced: a tourist SIM with a few gigabytes of 4G data typically costs 2,000–4,000 HUF.
-Alternatives: if you’re from an EU country, EU roaming rules mean your standard plan should cover Hungary at domestic rates — verify this with your provider before assuming.
+SIM cards at Budapest Airport are sold in the airport’s retail zone, and Hungarian prepaid data packages are cheap by Western European standards.
+Alternatives: if you’re from an EU country, EU roaming rules mean your standard plan should cover Hungary at domestic rates, verify this with your provider before assuming.
 UK travellers post-Brexit are in more variable territory depending on their network’s roaming policy. eSIM services (Airalo, Holafly, etc.) purchased before travel are an increasingly popular alternative that avoids queuing at a kiosk entirely.

 Charging Stations and Connectivity Zones

-Charging points are scattered throughout the terminal — gate areas, seating zones, and café areas all have at least some USB and standard socket charging available.
-The European standard is Type C / Type F (Schuko) — a UK or US plug will need an adapter, which you can buy in the Virgin Store airside if you’ve arrived without one.
+Charging points are scattered throughout the terminal, gate areas, seating zones, and café areas all have at least some USB and standard socket charging available.
+The European standard is Type C / Type F (Schuko), a UK or US plug will need an adapter, which the airside shops sell if you’ve arrived without one.
 Charging availability improves significantly in the lounge, where most seats have integrated power.
-In the main gate areas, the most reliable charging spots are near the café seating — order a coffee, secure a seat with a socket, and you’ve solved two problems simultaneously.
+In the main gate areas, the most reliable charging spots are near the café seating, order a coffee, secure a seat with a socket, and you’ve solved two problems simultaneously.

 Travelling with Kids, Accessibility and Special Assistance at BUD